skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   see the section on ``HARDWARE STATE`` below.
 This option may be used multiple times.

+--tape-start BLOCK
+  Start the tape at this block number.
+In a TAP/TZX file, the first block is number 1, the second is 2, etc.

 --trace FILE
   Log instructions executed during a simulated LOAD to FILE.
 See the section on ``SIMULATED LOAD`` below.